How to apply to go on an Exchange from UCDExpand all

 - Apply to your School by their deadline (you are selected by your Erasmus co-ordinator)

-- Once nominated by your co-ordinator, complete the Erasmus on-line application form on your SIS Student Web account (deadline for this application is 9th of February 2018).
+- Once nominated by your co-ordinator, they or we will send you instructions for completing the online application form (deadline for this application is 22nd February 2019)

 - UCD International will send your name and contact details to your host university, and in most cases they will then contact you directly.